-The OCD and Anxiety Disorders Program provides specialized assessment and intervention services to preschoolers, school-age children, and adolescents with obsessive-compulsive anxiety and related disorders, including Obsessive-Compulsive Disorder, Health Anxiety/Panic Disorder, Selective Mutism/Social Phobia, and medically-related Specific Phobias.
-Patients may also have somatic symptoms or co-morbid medical conditions that are treated by the pediatric medical specialists at Texas

-Children's Hospital.
-The OC-ADP assessment and treatment approach is strongly evidencebased, with interventions placing significant emphasis on exposure-based Cognitive-Behavioral Therapy (CBT) and patient/family centered care.
-Interventions are either individualfocused with significant family involvement or conducted via a family-based approach.
+The OCD and Anxiety Disorders Program provides specialized assessment and intervention services to preschoolers, school-age children, and adolescents with anxiety and obsessive-compulsive related disorders, including Obsessive-Compulsive Disorder, Health Anxiety/Panic Disorder, Selective Mutism/Social Phobia, Separation Anxiety Disorder, and medically-related Specific Phobias.
+Patients may also have somatic symptoms or co-occurring medical conditions that are treated by the pediatric medical specialists at Texas Children's Hospital.
+The OC-ADP assessment and treatment approach is strongly evidence-based, with interventions placing significant emphasis on exposure-based Cognitive-Behavioral Therapy (CBT with ERP), incorporating Acceptance and Commitment Therapy (ACT) into this intervention, and patient/family centered care.
+Individual interventions are either patient-focused with significant family involvement or conducted via a family-based approach.
+OCADP also offers group-based interventions, including ERP groups for selective mutism in young children, social anxiety in middle schoolers, and social anxiety in high schoolers.
+There is also opportunity to participate in an ACT-focused group for adolescents.
 Continuous outcome assessment and judicious use of data to guide treatment are incorporated.

-Fellows in the OCD and Anxiety Disorders Program have opportunity to develop clinical expertise in: 1) conducting accurate and efficient assessment of OCD, anxiety, and related issues in children and adolescents; 2) identifying and using ongoing outcome assessment to measure progress in treatment and inform treatment decisions; 3) providing modular, evidence-based interventions that are data-driven and research-based; 4) collaborating with school personnel, psychiatrists, pediatricians, and medical subspecialists; and 5) providing training and/or supervision of practicum students.
-Opportunities for clinical research, program development, quality improvement, and community outreach are also available as a component of the program.
+Fellows in the OCD and Anxiety Disorders Program have opportunity to develop clinical expertise in: 1) conducting accurate and efficient assessment of OCD, anxiety, and related issues in children and adolescents; 2) identifying and using ongoing outcome assessment to measure progress in treatment and inform treatment decisions; 3) providing modular, evidence-based interventions that are data-driven and research-based; 4) collaborating with school personnel, psychiatrists, pediatricians, and medical subspecialists; and 5) providing training and/or supervision of a practicum student.
+Opportunities for clinical research, program development incorporating ACT, quality improvement, and community outreach are also available as a component of the program.
 Supervision is provided by clinical psychologists trained in exposure-based cognitive-behavioral and family-based approaches to treatment.